ethan-l-chen-24/HomeMade-Search-Engine/README.md

     - the Lab instructions, from which I borrowed most of my ideas
     - Will, Kysen, Dylan, Jeff, and Bansharee for working with me on thinking about how scoring of a query may work
     - Professor Prioleau for addressing my complaints about Lab 5
     - finally, the support of my friends and family.
-Ryan, you are the man.
+Ryan and Jason, you are the men.

 It is worth noting that
     - Even though I was deducted from for placing my data in a folder called data, I DECIDED TO CONTINUE USING IT in order to avoid changing to much code